dmetal23/FreeCellRemake/README.md

 #FreeCell Remake
-Summer, 2016

-An implementation/replica of the Microsoft Windows Free Cell Application utilizing Java Swing.
+An implementation/replica of the Microsoft Windows Free Cell Application utilizing Java Swing and a customizable background image.